September 8, 2021

 Applicants will be evaluated on:

-- Academic performance (GPA and SAT scores, evaluate course of study for difficulty to achieve – 40%)
+- Academic performance (GPA and SAT or ACT scores – 40%)

 - Essay (using the ISTEP writing rubric, evaluate essay for writing development and language in use – 25%)